 I had an issue where a video file had embedded (soft) subtitles with an error, and I wanted to edit the subtitles.
 Since it's just a stream in the file, it's really easy - at least for an mkv container.

 All you need to do is extract the subtitles, edit them in your editor of choice, then add the stream back in.
-There's probably an easier way, but I removed the subtitle stream from the file entirely then added the edited one back.
+Previously, I removed the subtitle stream from the file entirely then added the edited one back; the updated version simply uses the video and audio from the original file, and the subtitles from the edited srt file, to make the new video output.

 ffmpeg -i <video.mkv> -an -vn -map 0:2 -c:s:0 srt <sub.srt>